When looking for a job, you won’t get far without a professional-looking resume.

 He divides the sections with unique heading titles, such as “Here’s what I’ve done so far” and “Get into my brain.”
 The emojis on the text elements hint towards a playful personality.

 Other than that, he includes a series of life principles to showcase his beliefs.
-Adding such a section to your own resume website can inform visitors and show them examples about your professional work ethic.
+Adding such a section to your own resume website can inform visitors and clearly demonstrate your professional work ethic.

-If you plan on using illustrations on your resume, pay attention to Sean Halpin’s website.
+If you’re looking to use illustrations on your resume, pay attention to Sean Halpin’s website.

 The visual elements are cute and attractive but don’t distract users from the important information.